TITLE:

 · Perform process steps outlined within this program to obtain a respirator as required, or for voluntary use.

-· Obtain Occupational Medicine approval for respirator use, if required.
+· Obtain Occupational Medicine certification for respirator use as required by job task.

 3.2 Qualified Respiratory Users

-· Complete and maintain appropriate medical monitoring and training requirements:
+· Complete and maintain appropriate medical monitoring (MED13) and training requirements as determined by work control documents:

 o SAF200 - Air Purifying Respirators